Walter E. Massey: Argonne National Laboratory

-At Argonne, Massey assumed control of an annual budget of more than $250 million and a staff of almost four thousand.
-But he also assumed control of a nebulous public relations image.
-National laboratories at the time were highly suspect: their work was not being translated to industry.
+At Argonne, Massey assumed control of an annual budget of more than $250 million and a staff of almost four thousand, as well as a nebulous public relations image.
+The usefulness of national laboratories at the time was highly questioned, as their work was not being translated to industry.
 To the outside world, the laboratories lacked clear missions; on the inside, scientists and technicians lacked morale.

 To address these issues, Massey reorganized the governance of the laboratory in the early 1980s, instituting what D. Allen Bromley, President George H. W. Bush's assistant for science and technology, referred to as "participatory democracy" among its scientists.
 At the same time, Massey responded to the lack of outside connections by helping form the Argonne National Laboratory – University of Chicago Development Corporation (ARCH), an organization that expedited the transfer of technologies created in the laboratory to industry and the marketplace.
 Other initiatives Massey undertook at Argonne include generating support for its nuclear energy programs in a time of drastic cutbacks and providing support and leadership for the funding of major research facilities at the laboratory, including the Intense Pulsed Neutron Source (IPNS), the Experimental Breeder Reactor II (EBR-II), and the initial funding for the Advanced Photon Source (APS).

 While at Argonne and the University of Chicago, Massey also continued his work as an advocate on behalf of science education and awareness.
 In 1982, he headed the Chicago Mayoral Task Force on High-Technology Development and was the founding chair of the Chicago High-Tech Association.
 He also served on the Illinois Governor's Commission on Science and Technology and was highly visible on two educational fronts, helping to organize the Illinois Mathematics and Science Academy, one of the nation's first residential high schools devoted to science and math education, and serving as a trustee for the Academy for Mathematics and Science Teachers, which trained almost 17,000 Chicago public school teachers in those fields.